mattmakai/fullstackpython.com/source/content/posts/160830-phone-calls-bottle.markdown

 ## What's next?
-Sweet, we can now dial outbound phone calls to *any* phone number from our Bottle web app.
+Sweet, we can now dial outbound phone calls to *any* phone number from our Bottle web application.
 Next you may want to try one of these tutorials to add even more features to your app:

 * Upgrade your [Bottle app to also send and response to text messages](/blog/reply-sms-text-messages-python-bottle.html)
 * Create a [phone-calling Slack bot](https://www.twilio.com/blog/2016/05/add-phone-calling-slack-python.html)